openhwgroup/core-v-xif/docs/source/x_ext.rst

 Operating principle
 -------------------

 |processor| will attempt to offload every (compressed or non-compressed) instruction that it does not recognize as a legal instruction itself.
-In case of a
-compressed instruction the |coprocessor| must first provide the core with a matching uncompressed (i.e. 32-bit) instruction using the compressed interface.
+In case of a compressed instruction the |coprocessor| must first provide the core with a matching uncompressed (i.e. 32-bit) instruction using the compressed interface.
 This non-compressed instruction is then attempted for offload via the issue interface.

 Offloading of the (non-compressed, 32-bit) instructions happens via the issue interface.
 The external |coprocessor| can decide to accept or reject the instruction offload.
 In case of acceptation the |coprocessor|
 will further handle the instruction.
-In case of rejection the core will raise an illegal instruction exception (unless the instruction does not reach the commit stage).
+In case of rejection the core will raise an illegal instruction exception.
 As part of the issue interface transaction the core provides the instruction and required register file operand(s) to the |coprocessor|.
 If an offloaded instruction uses any of the register file sources ``rs1``, ``rs2`` or ``rs3``, then these are always encoded in instruction bits ``[19:15]``, ``[24:20]`` and ``[31:27]`` respectively.
 The |coprocessor| only needs to wait for the register file operands that a specific instruction actually uses.
 The |coprocessor| informs the core whether an accepted offloaded instruction is a load/store, to which register(s) in the register file it will writeback, and